The Best Vegetarian Fajitas

 Why are these the best vegetarian fajitas ever?
 Because they taste amazing but are so quick and simple to make.
 I mean, they’re ready in 25 minutes and only use one skillet.
 It doesn’t get much better than that!

 What goes into that skillet?
 Quinoa, black beans, diced tomatoes, bell pepper, onion and smoked paprika.
 Then at the end of cooking, you top it with cheese and let that melt.
 To serve, you pile that delicious, cheesy, protein-packed, vegetarian filling into tortillas and top it with your favorite fajita toppings (things like sour cream, pico de gallo, shredded lettuce, diced avocado.
 You get the idea).

-The best thing is if we have leftovers in the skillet.
+The best thing about these, even better than everything else I said, is if there are leftovers.
 Then I just put the lid back on and pop it into the fridge.
 Dishes done.
+Ha!

 - 1 tsp. vegetable oil

 - 1/2 of a medium onion, chopped

 - 1 bell pepper, chopped

 - 1/2 tsp. salt